What is Nicotine?

 It must be understood that tobacco is not the only source of nicotine.
 This chemical is naturally found in nightshade plants such as eggplants, tomatoes, potatoes, green peppers, and coca plant leaves.

 Nicotine is metabolized into cotinine once it enters the bloodstream and slowly mixes with the blood.
-Nicotine is easily and quickly absorbed by the human body and taking quite a while to rid.
+Nicotine is easily and quickly absorbed by the human body and taking quite a while to rid of.
 Nicotine is detectable in the blood from 1-3 days after using it.
 Using nicotine urine testing, it is detectable in the urine for up to 4 days.
 For heavy users, nicotine may take 2-3 weeks before completely disappearing from the user’s system.

 DEA Drug Class